 Flying High: Dr. Linkwood Williams

 In 1938, the United States military began offering the Civilian Pilot Training program, designed to create a pool of civilians who could serve as military pilots if the need arose.
 The Tuskegee Institute in Alabama became one of the six colleges to offer the program, and it was the only one that trained Black military pilots.
-Two years into his college career, Linkwood Williams dropped out to join the Civilian Pilot Training program in 1939.
+Linkwood Williams was two years into college when he dropped out to join the program in 1939.
 He became one of the first Black flight instructors and was a member of the famed Tuskegee Airmen.
 As an instructor at the Tuskegee Army Air Field, he trained about 450 pilots who served in the 332nd Fighter Group.
 Williams met his wife of 63 years, Katie, while teaching at Tuskegee.

 Following World War II, Williams returned to college and earned a degree in industrial arts.
 He started his own furniture company in Cleveland, Ohio.
 He followed another passion a few years later when he enrolled in Meharry Medical College in Nashville to earn his medical degree.
-Meanwhile, Williams worked as a part-time flight instructor for the Air Force ROTC cadets at Tennessee State University.
+While earning that degree, Williams worked as a part-time flight instructor for the Air Force ROTC cadets at Tennessee State University.

-Dr. Williams practiced obstetrics and gynecology in Memphis for 31 years and he retired in 1995.
+Dr. Williams practiced obstetrics and gynecology in Memphis for 31 years, until his retirement in 1995.
 He died at age 91 in 2010.

 The actions and leadership of one Memphis man directly inspired the man who took his place, and he also went on to inspire and help others in the Bluff City.